ics-software-engineering/meteor-application-template-react-semantic-ui/index.md

 ### Authentication

-For authentication, the application uses the Meteor accounts package, with some simple customization in [imports/startup/server/accounts.js](https://github.com/ics-software-engineering/meteor-application-template-react/blob/master/app/imports/startup/server/accounts.js).
+For authentication, the application uses the Meteor accounts package.

 When the application is run for the first time, a settings file (such as [config/settings.development.json](https://github.com/ics-software-engineering/meteor-application-template-react/blob/master/config/settings.development.json)) should be passed to Meteor.
 That will lead to a default account being created through the code in [imports/startup/server/accounts.js](https://github.com/ics-software-engineering/meteor-application-template-react/blob/master/app/imports/startup/server/accounts.js).